SaadFiky/UK-Railway-Analysis/README.md

-# UK Railway Data Management & Forecasting
+# UK Railway Data Analytics & Forecasting

 A complete end-to-end project for data cleaning, modeling, analysis, and forecasting in the UK railway sector.
 Built using SQL, Python, and Tableau, the project enables optimized decision-making based on real-world railway operational and ticketing data.